 EU Data Protection

-mLab recognizes that a large number of business customers operate in Europe and that many of these customers need to comply with European data protection laws.
+mLab recognizes that a large number of our customers operate in Europe and that many of these customers need to comply with European data protection laws.

 We are and have always been committed to customer trust and to customer success.
-In this document we hope to keep you updated on where we are in terms of evolving to meet current and forthcoming European data protection standards and law.
+In this document we hope to keep you updated on where we are in terms of compliance with current European data protection standards and law.

-Please email us with any follow-up questions or concerns.
+You can email firstname.lastname@example.org with follow-up questions or concerns.

 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
 GDPR became effective May 25, 2018 and introduced significant changes in European data protection laws relative to the prior data protection provisions of the EU Data Protection Directive (also known as Directive 95/46/EC).

 The European Union (EU) has determined that certain countries outside of the EU, including the U.S., are considered “inadequate” for the purposes of protecting personal information moving outside the EU without additional legal and organizational safeguards.

 To ensure that data crossing into the U.S. from the EU has an adequate level of protection for EU compliance, mLab has for many years utilized the “Standard Contractual Clauses” wording as prescribed by the EU to protect cross-border data transfer to the U.S. GDPR has explicitly stated (Chapter V - Articles 44-50) that Standard Contractual Clauses is an accepted method of compliance for cross-border data transfer.